-Most of the traditional resume “formulas” don’t apply here – you often don’t have tons of accomplishments, or results-driven statements to work in, as early experience, like internships are more about learning than creating impact.
-However, the resume should still provide a unique story around your professional and personal development, and that includes a number of things.
+Because of that, some of the typical resume strategies may not apply here – you often don’t have tons of accomplishments, or results-driven statements to work in, as early experience, like internships are more about learning than creating impact.
+However, the resume can still communicate a unique story around your professional and personal development, and that includes a number of things.

-Start first with the basic sections of the resume and work from there in creating interesting content and providing details around your experience, skill sets, and accomplishments.
-These sections can include an introductory summary, education or training section, professional experience, volunteer work (or additional experience), membership and affiliations, and technical skills.
+To get started, consider the basic sections of the resume and work from there in creating interesting content and providing details around your experience, skill sets, and accomplishments.
+These sections might include: